 Bred by Dr. Arvo Kallio of the University of Alaska, Agricultural Experiment Station as a cross between 'Gaspe Flint' and an unknown variety, 'Yukon Chief' was introduced to gardeners in 1958.
 It was developed specifically to germinate and grow well in cooler soils where sweet corn generally cannot be grown.

-Our original seed was sent to us in 2008 by our gardening friend, supporter, farmer, and homesteader, the late Richard L. "Skip" Kadow
+Our original seed was sent to us in 2008 by our gardening friend, supporter, farmer, and late in life homesteader, the late Richard L. "Skip" Kadow

 of Delta Junction, Alaska.
 Each 0.5 ounce is approximately 90 seeds.